Healthy Homes Assessment Horokiwi

 Rental Property Home Assessments Horokiwi

-Rental property areas affected by Healthy Homes Standard.
+Property rental areas that are affected through Health Homes Standard.
 Healthy Homes Standard in Horokiwi include each:

 • Living Rooms